Collection: Cube Saunas

 Buying Guide: Choosing a Cube Sauna

-Step 1 — Heat Type
+Heat Type

-• Infrared (IR): Lower ambient temps, faster warm-up; many 1–2 person models are 120V plug-in.
+• Infrared (IR): Lower ambient temps, faster warm-up; many 1–2 person models are 120V.

-Step 2 — Size & Layout
+Size & Layout

-• 2-Person: Compact footprint; great for corners and smaller rooms.
+• 2-Person: Compact footprint; perfect for corners.

-• 3–4 Person: Wider benches, more legroom; popular for families.
+• 3–4 Person: Wider benches, more legroom.

-• Indoor: Moisture-aware flooring/walls, nearby power, simple access.
+• Indoor: Moisture-aware finishes; nearby power.

 Cube Sauna Types